polterguy/polterguy.github.io/tutorials/database-crud-operations/index.md

 CRUD is at the core of everything relating to your database.
-It implies **C**reate, **R**ead, **U**pdate and **D**elete, and these are the 4 axioms around which all database manipulation evolves around.
+It implies **C**reate, **R**ead, **U**pdate and **D**elete, and these are the 4 axioms that all database manipulation evolves around.

 Hyperlambda supports 2 database types: Microsoft SQL Server and MySQL.
 In our previous tutorial, we executed a select SQL statement, and returned